isomerpages/mccy-cpro/_resources/resources.md

 ---
 ### Safe Management Measures

-Religious Organisations may refer to the required Safe Management Measures to develop their plan.
-Click [here](/media/ResumptionofReligiousActivities(May2021)v3.pdf) to download.
+Safe Management Measures for Phase Two Heightened Alert will be updated soon.

 ### Useful infographics on COVID-19